parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 	sudo systemctl start nginx-agent

-7. Now let's revisit the instance manager console and refresh the page.
+7. Now let's revisit the Instance Manager console and refresh the page.
 We should see the instance under the 'Instances' tab.

 .. image:: ../images/instance_manager_instances.png